The Real Estate Law Review: Argentina

 In Argentina, commercial leases have a minimum three-year term and a maximum 50-year term.

 As mentioned above, inflation is still a problem in Argentina, though measures are being taken to solve the problem in a definitive way.
-As from 1991, Argentine legislation prohibits currency update and price indexation, but on 11 June 2020 Congress approved Law 27,551, the new Lease Law, which modified the Civil and Commercial Code regarding lease regulation.
+As from 1991, Argentine legislation prohibits currency update and price indexation but, on 11 June 2020, Congress approved Law 27,551, the new Lease Law, which modified the Code regarding lease regulation, mainly with respect to residential leases.
 The new Lease Law waives currency update and price indexation prohibition.
 The Lease Law also provides an indexation calculation formula for residential leases.
-Notwithstanding this, inflation (and the resulting indexation prohibition) has always been mitigated in leases with a price escalation system in which the price is pre-stated for the first two or three years.
-The Lease Law has just clarified the lease price situation.
-When the term is longer, parties agree on having a further negotiation process and if the latter fails, an expert (broker's) determination of the price for the years following such process is established.
+Notwithstanding this, inflation (and the resulting indexation prohibition) has always been mitigated in leases, especially in commercial leases, with a price escalation system in which the price is pre-stated for the first two or three years.
+The Lease Law clarified the lease price situation.
+When the term is longer, parties agree on having a further negotiation process and, if the latter fails, an expert (broker's) determination of the price for the years following such process is established.